Involving an Attorney

 Your Social Security case may be strongest with experienced legal representation behind it

-Statistics show that people represented by attorneys have been successful more often than people without attorney representation in managing the Social Security Disability and Supplemental Security Income claim and appeal process.
+Statistics show that people represented by attorneys have been successful more often than people without attorney representation in managing the Social Security Disability and appeal process.

 If your Social Security claim is denied, call Joe

 The sooner your contact our offices, the more we will be able to accomplish for you.
 Legal representation most often makes a difference at the hearing stage.
 An attorney needs time to prepare for the hearing, so be sure to arrange representation early enough.